-2) Agreeableness - This is related to being friendly, likeable and enjoying social relationships.
+This is related to being friendly, likable and enjoying social relationships.
 It’s different from being extroverted because you could be quiet and reserved while still being friendly and easy to get along with.

 Want to learn how to predict who will be a successful sales person and who won't be?
 Download our whitepaper to find out: